spacemeshos/testnet-guide/guide/install.md

 **Locate the Installer you downloaded and double-click it** to install the App.

 ### OS X
 Drag the Spacemesh App icon in the installer window to the Applications folder shortcut.
-Next, open your Applications directory and double-click `Spacemesh` to run it.
+Next, open your Applications directory and double-click `Spacemesh` to launch it.
+Select `Testnet 0.2` from the network selection screen.

 ### Linux
 We've had reports of Linux failing to install the app simply by double-clicking the installer `deb` file.
 As an alternative, please try running the following command from the terminal: